TuxCraft/OnTheOtherHand/README.md

 How much better can you get? :D

-To compile for yourself set isObfuscated in the main class file to true then run recompile.sh and reobfuscate_srg.sh as asual.
+To compile for yourself set isObfuscated in the main class file to true then run recompile.sh and reobfuscate_srg.sh as as usual.

 Contributors: